-These results of a strong Republican advantage from gerrymandering are tempered when we respect geographic contiguity in the latitude and longitude levels.
+The suggestion of a strong Republican advantage from gerrymandering is tempered when we respect geographic contiguity in the latitude and longitude levels.
 In both simulations, competitive seats fall to fewer than 80 and the Republicans can expect to win over 200 seats.
-The "p-value" for the Republicans winning more than 229 seats, rather than being zero, are a more modest 0.108 for longitude and 0.078 for latitude.
-The longitude results are shown in figure 13.
+The "p-values" for the Republicans winning more than 229 seats, rather than being zero, are a more modest .108 for longitude and .078 for latitude.
+The longitude results are shown as the solid curves in Figure 6.

-Forming congressional districts by sorting by race within state (figure 14) reduces competition to nearly the observed level but also slightly reduces the expected number of Republican seats over the geographic contiguity experiments.
-The "p-value" increases to 0.163.
+Forming congressional districts by sorting by race within state (the solid curves of Figure 6) reduces competition to nearly the observed level but also slightly reduces the expected number of Republican seats over the geographic contiguity experiments.
+The "p-value" increases to .163.
 Finally, sorting along partisan and ideological lines, in expectation, reproduces almost exactly the actual numbers of competitive and Republican congressional districts with "p-values" similar to those for longitude and latitude.
-Partisan sorting has a "p-value" of 0.069 and ideological, 0.058.
+Partisan sorting has a "p-value" of .069 and ideological, .058.15

 In summary, gerrymandering within states has sharply increased the number of Republican congressional districts over what it would be if districts were randomly formed from county blocks.
-On the other hand, the increase is much less sharp if other constraints, such as respecting geographical contiguity or creating minority-majority districts, are imposed.
+On the other hand, the increase is much less sharp if other constraints, such as respecting geographical contiguity or creating minoritymajority districts, are imposed.